popstarfreas/DG-TS/zombiesabilities.md

 ### S W
 Mode 3.
 Shoots in a tight v shape.

+### Upgrade Effect
+N/A

 ## Guardian
 Each upgrade will add 1 guardian to deploy.
 Guardians stay close and use melee.
+You must have 1 upgrade before you can deploy any guardians.

 ### S S
 Deploy a guardian

+### Upgrade Effect
+ * Increases the number of deployable guardians
+ * Increases the guardian's damage exponentially
+ * Increases the guardian's health exponentially

 ## Shaman
 ### Passive